Natural Sciences (Physical)

 - Materials Science

 Students typically choose three of these subjects to study in their first year, or alternatively might study one of the Biological options.
 First years also study Mathematics.
+Directors of Studies coordinate supervisions and will support students in choosing their combination of subjects and courses, which in some cases will be limited by their A-levels.

 In the second year Physical scientists will begin to focus on their areas of greatest interest, typically studying two sciences before finally specialising in one area in their third year.
 The vast majority of Physical Science students at Jesus continue to a fourth year, earning an MSci qualification.